hyphacoop/spreadsheet2shortlinks/README.md

 # `spreadsheet2shortlinks`

+CLI tool for syncing Rebrandly shortlinks from a Google Spreadsheet.

 This command-line tool takes data from a GDrive spreadsheet ([sample][sample_shortlink_sheet]), and uses it to create/update shortlinks managed on Rebrandly.